inside

 Check the submission rules (guide for authors) and writing outline of the target journal.
 You can check it on the websites of academic societies and journals.
 When you check these websites, you may find a description such as “As a rule, refer to APA style for reference style.”

-Check the examples below to see how the same journal article is listed as a reference in Vancouver style and Harvard style, respectively.
+Check the examples below to see how the same journal article is listed as a reference in IEEE style and APA style, respectively.

 There are also rules of writing for each medium.